 After completing this version, I’ll do the hip opener version and place my two hands on the door frame and swing my right leg in front of my left leg horizontally at least 10 times and then switch to the left leg in front of the right leg.

 I’ve seen (and heard) a lot of names for this one: Straight Leg March, Nazi Zombie, etc. But it’s all the same stretch.
 Swing your right leg forward and touch your right foot with your left hand and then switch and swing your left leg forward and touch your left foot with your right hand, alternating for as long as you complete the stretch.
 I do the length of my condo.

-In the end, both static and dynamic stretching is good for runners, but you’ll likely use them at different times.
-But try out different options for yourself and see what’s best for you!
+In the end, both static and dynamic stretches are good for runners, but they are meant to be used at different times.
+Try out different options for yourself and see what’s best for you!